Copious-Modding-Industries/Noitilities/README.md

 * Modules are single files used to organize and separate the contents of the library.
 With the Modules system, you don't need to load every single function for irrelevant content just to use one feature.
 Below each module and it's functionality will be listed.
 ### **Vec2**
 * The Vec2 Module allows users to manipulate and work with 2 dimensional vectors with ease, which are frequently used in noita's 2D world environment.
-The Module provides a *Vec2 Metatable*, which can be used to perform many operations on 2D vectors.
+The Module provides a *Vec2 class*, which can be used to perform many operations on 2D vectors.
 It also provides easy creation of Vec2 tables, from angle and distance values or x and y values.
 In the context of this example, and when working with vectors as a whole, any single dimensional number (such as `2`, `6`, `-5`, `3`) is a scalar, while multiple dimensional numbers (such as `2,5`; `8,3`; `7,0`) are vectors.

     | Method            | Use                       | Description                                                                          |